Street scene in the old town of Cairo

 Social situation Competition for land and water

 Most people's incomes are generated in the informal sector.
-The majority of workers in this sector have no entitlements to public benefits and, for example, do not receive the minimum wage which was recently introduced.
+The majority of workers in this sector have no entitlements to public benefits and, for example, do not receive the minimum wage (7,000 Egyptian pound since July 2025).

-The social situation is further exacerbated by high population growth (close to 2 per cent in 2020).
-In the past 30 years, the population of Egypt has almost doubled and now stands at 102.3 million.
-One third of the population is under the age of 15.
+The social situation is further exacerbated by high population growth (close to 1.7 per cent in 2024).
+In the past 30 years, the population of Egypt has almost doubled and stood at roughly 116 million in 2024.
+Almost one third of the population is under the age of 15.
 In many families, children have to contribute to the household income.
-Many children aged 5 to 15 are working regularly in the construction sector, in mining, in agriculture or in domestic service.
-According to the International Labour Organization (ILO), child labour in agriculture has substantially increased as a result of the COVID-19 pandemic.
+Many underage children are regularly working in the construction sector, in mining, in agriculture or in domestic service.

-Egypt is currently ranked 105th out of 193 countries on the Human Development Index (HDI).
+Egypt currently ranks 100th out of 193 countries on the Human Development Index (HDI).

 Situation of women

 The promotion of gender equality is one of the Egyptian government's stated objectives.
 The proportion of women in politics and administration has increased significantly in recent years.
 In the day-to-day life of society, however, the division of roles continues.
 For example, there are very few women in leadership positions in business.
-The small percentage of women in the regular labour market has decreased further as a result of the COVID-19 pandemic.
-According to the World Bank, women's labour force participation rate in Egypt was only around 15 per cent in 2021.
+The global employment rate of women (roughly 16.4 percent in the first quarter of 2025) is significantly higher than for men (approximately 3.6 per cent).
+Out of 148 countries on the 2025 Global Gender Gap Report, Egypt ranks 140th as regards the economic participation of women and 145th for expected income.
+According to the report, women in Egypt receive on average less than one quarter of the wages men are paid.

 Sexual harassment and violence against women are widespread in Egypt.
 Female genital mutilation, which has been banned since 2008, is still practised, particularly in rural areas.